Goyases School shooting

-In the morning of October 20, 2017, an unnamed 14-year-old student of the private school Goyases, in the Brazilian Goiás state capital Goiânia, opened fire against his classmates with a .40-caliber Taurus PT100 pistol, leaving two dead, and four injured.
+In the morning of October 20, 2017, J.C.A.M, a 14-year-old student at the private school Goyases, in Goiânia, Brazil opened fire against his classmates with a .40-caliber Taurus PT100 pistol, leaving two dead, and four injured.
 He tried to commit suicide but was convinced not to by a school teacher, being arrested minutes after the incident.

-In testimony to the local police, he claimed he had been inspired by the Columbine High School massacre in Colorado, US, and the Realengo school shooting in Rio de Janeiro.
-The police investigation stated that the student suffered bullying from his classmates.
+In testimony to the local police, he claimed he had been obsessed with Adolf Hitler and was inspired by the Columbine High School massacre and the Rio de Janeiro school shooting.
+The police investigation stated that the teenager suffered bullying from his classmates.
+The teenager reported spending 2 months planning the attack to kill only one classmate but during the attack he had a desire to kill more people.

 Shooting

-Around 11:50 am, during the break between classes, the student was in the classroom with a pistol inside a backpack.
+Around 11:50 a.m., during the break between classes, the student was in the classroom with a pistol inside a backpack.
 He drew his gun and then started shooting, killing his colleagues João Pedro Calembo and João Vitor Gomes, and injuring four others, with one girl becoming paraplegic.
 The weapon, a .40 caliber Taurus PT100 pistol, belonged to his mother who, like his father, is a military police officer.

 Further tragedy was prevented thanks to the intervention of the coordinator Simone Maulaz Elteto, who entered the room, at the moment when there were only the shooter and three fallen students, two of whom were already supposedly dead.
 According to her, there were other rooms with students, with the risk that he would cause more victims or commit suicide.
 Simone was able to persuade the shooter to accompany her to the library, where she was able to calm him down until he dropped the gun.
 At that moment, police officers entered the library and managed to arrest the boy.